Essatt/Udacity-React-Nanodegree/forum-site/README.md

 This web app is a forum site like Reddit without the authorization features.
 This app was made as a project for Udacity React Nanodegree, and the back-end development server was provided by Udacity.

-## What Was Used
+## Technologies Used

 This project was build by React.js and it heavily relies on Redux for state management.
+Many other libraries were used to complete required tasks.
+A full list can be found in [package.json](package.json) file.

 ## How to Run the Project